Download standalone version of ecFeed

-Initially ecFeed was implemented as Eclipse plugin and designed to work with Java code.
+Initially ecFeed was implemented as an Eclipse plugin and designed to work with Java code.
 We now believe however that the tool become generic enough to provide it as a standalone application.
-The main differences between eclipse plugin and standalone version is that in the standalone version the model is not connected to Java project and source code, which means:
+The main differences between the Eclipse plugin and the standalone version is that in the standalone version the model is not connected to Java project and source code, which means:

-– build test model using all the features that the GUI of eclipse plugin provides
+– build a test model using all the features that the GUI of the Eclipse plugin provides,

-– generate test data with our powerfull algorithms
+– generate test data with ecFeed’s powerful algorithms,

-– save the model to .ect file that can be latter used by ecfeed runner to execute jUnit tests written in any IDE.
+– save the model to an .ect file that will later be opened in Eclipse or used by ecFeed runner to execute jUnit tests written in any IDE,

-– export the test data to custom text format (xml, csv, or gherkin .feature file)
+– export test data to a custom text format (xml, csv, or gherkin .feature file).